 Elder Dale G Renlund, Of the Quorum of the Twelve Apostles, and his wife Sister Ruth L Renlund

 Worldwide Devotional for Young Adults • January 13, 2019 • Brigham Young University–Hawaii

 But I imagine that someone who is “in the boat” will agree with him and not even notice the harmful rhetoric, while I come off as an angry person who “can’t leave the church alone” for pointing out that the message/tone is not welcoming.
 What do you think about his talk?

 These feelings are not new.
 There are official church manual lessons about those who left throughout church history stories.
 Stories about leaving because a neighbor was scraping the cream off the top of shared milk, or because a mission call included a misspelled name.
-The real reasons these people left was more because they could see through the bull.
+The real reason these people left was more because they could see through the bull.
 They were made aware of deeply disturbing issues like polygamy.
 They finally took stock of their personal shelf items and realized there was no honest way to reconcile the questions and concerns.

 Contribute your story and together we’ll create an honest collection of stories large enough it can’t be ignored or dismissed.
-The disaffected can leave the church alone, but we can also leave a testament to speak up continually online for others to find and learn from.
+The disaffected can leave the church alone, but we can also write our exit testimony to speak up continually online for others to find and learn from.